pumpitupdev/pumpos/doc/pumpos.md

 that's your desire.

 ## User prompts during installation
-### Configure console-setup
-This package configuration menu pops up during the `debootstrap` phase and you have to select a character set to support for the console.
-Otherwise, the installation process does not continue.

 ### Select a drive to install the bootloader on
 During installation of the Linux kernel, which appears in the chroot installation phase, you are prompted to select a drive to install the grub